uyuni-project/uyuni-rfc/accepted/000070-cluster_awareness.md

 When creating a new cluster, Uyuni/SUSE Manager will ask:

 1. Cluster name and cluster type
-2. A minion to provision as the management node using a System Add-On or a Salt Formula that will install the clustering management stack on the minion.
+2. A minion to provision as the management node identified by a specific System Add-On and provisioned with a Salt Formula that will install the clustering management stack on the minion.
 A list of available minions will be presented.
-3. Uyuni/SUSE Manager will apply the Salt highstate (or the Salt formula) to provision the system as the clustering management stack.
+3. Uyuni/SUSE Manager will apply the Salt highstate to provision the system as the clustering management stack.

 Only the clustering management stack is provisioned on the management node at this time.